 Sometimes clients fear that selecting a large in-house firm means they’ll get “pot luck,” with randomly assigned architects and engineers who may or may not have experience with their particular type of facility.
 At FSB, this is far from the case, as the firm’s interdisciplinary teams are assigned to specific market sectors.
 FSB’s market sectors include Aviation, Civic, Corporate, Infrastructure/Technology, Native American, Federal and Education.
 Each market sector team has extensive, ongoing and often award-winning design experience in that particular sector.
 By working in specialized teams on multiple projects, these professionals have developed excellent communication and overall understanding of each member’s role in specific types of projects.
 This leads to increased performance.

-In contrast, “Imagine a football team made up of baseball players, soccer players and basketball players,” James said.
+In contrast, “Imagine a football team made up of baseball players, soccer players and basketball players,” McNayr said.
 “They would not understand the technology, rules and nuances specific to the game of football, and this would make communication difficult.
 It can be similar when you have architects and engineers from various disciplines working together for the first time or whose communication is impacted by being at different locations.
 At FSB, our in-house teams enable great communication, and the experience they have working together is of tremendous benefit to the client.”

 These benefits continue to hold true no matter what project delivery method is selected.
 During the design process in-house teams also have access to a common CAD database, which is seen by all disciplines in real time and allows errors to be caught and changes made early in the process.
 This makes a huge difference in FSB’s ability to identify any design issues as quickly as possible and to provide coordinated, thorough and up-to-date construction drawings.
 The result is major time and money savings for the client and a smoother construction process.

-“This simultaneous collaboration also benefits the client long after the facility is completed,” James said.
+“This simultaneous collaboration also benefits the client long after the facility is completed,” McNayr said.
 “For example, if the support systems of a building are designed in from the beginning, rather than added as an afterthought, it results in building systems that function more economically and are much easier to maintain throughout the life of the facility.”

 Finally, having a large pool of professional staff under one roof makes an enormous difference when it comes to quality control.
 At FSB, each design undergoes an extensive peer review process conducted by an interdisciplinary team of architects and engineers who are not assigned to that project.
 This process is hugely simplified when a reviewer can literally walk across an office aisle to get questions answered or consult with other personnel.

-“Buildings are much more complex than they used to be,” James said.
+“Buildings are much more complex than they used to be,” McNayr said.
 “By working together in house, we can ensure the architects and engineers collaborate from the very beginning and avoid a lot of unnecessary expense, delays and frustration for our clients.”